Edna Lewis’ Shrimp and Grits is the classic recipe from the Grand Dame of Southern cooking herself!

 shrimp and grits and the legacy of Edna Lewis

 Ms. Lewis was the antithesis of a trendy chef.
 She believed that great cooking took place in the family kitchen, not in fine restaurants, and her one mission in life was to keep the down-home Southern cooking she grew up with from slipping into obscurity.
 She was born in Freetown, Virginia, a small farming community settled by freed slaves, among them her own grandfather.
 She learned to cook over a wood fire, without special tools or equipment.
-Biscuit dough would be assembled using various sized coins to mete out small amounts of salt and baking powder, and ‘fistfuls’ to measure the flour.
-Ingredients were limited to what they could grow, raise, or hunt, and she carried this passion for the simple tastes and techniques she grew up with into her early career as a chef in New York.
+Ingredients were limited to what they could grow, raise, or hunt, and she carried this passion for the simple tastes and techniques throughout her career.

 Edna Lewis